 The five major fleuves are:

-Please Note: This list deals only with the French section where the river flows into the sea.
-If you add the parts of rivers that... flow partly in France and partly outside, the list would run like this: The Rhine would lead the list, followed by the Loire, Meuse, Rhone, Seine, Garonne, Moselle, Marne, Dordogne, and the Lot.Continue to 2 of 7 below.
+Please note: This list deals only with the French section where the river flows into the sea.
+If you add the parts of rivers that flow partly in France and partly outside, the list would run like this: The Rhine would lead the list, followed by the Loire, Meuse, Rhone, Seine, Garonne, Moselle, Marne, Dordogne, and the Lot.

-The Loire is the longest river of France at 630 miles (1,013 kms).
+The Loire is the longest river of France at 630 miles (1,013 km).
 It rises in the Massif Central in the Ardèche department, high up in the Cevennes mountain ranges.
 The source is 1,350 meters (4,430 ft) above sea level at the foot of the bleak Gerbier de Jonc.
 The Loire flows through a large part of France before emptying into the Atlantic Ocean.

-The river starts modestly, flowing north west, first through Le Puy-en-Velay which was one of the main pilgrimage routes in France in the rugged, remote Auvergne where it’s really very modest, before turning north.
+The river starts modestly, flowing northwest, first through Le Puy-en-Velay which was one of the main pilgrimage routes in France in the rugged, remote Auvergne where it’s really very modest, before turning north.
 It flows through Nevers and up through the less well-known eastern part of the Loire Valley, an area full of surprises and some wonderful gardens.
 It passes through some of the best-known Loire Valley wine regions, through Pouilly and Sancerre up to Orléans.
 The part between Sully-sur-Loire (Loiret) and Chalons-sur-Loire (Maine-et-Loire) is rightly a UNESCO World Heritage Site.

-From Orléans the Loire goes south west through the most... famous part, the glorious valley where châteaux line the banks.
+From Orléans, the Loire goes southwest through the most famous part, the glorious valley where châteaux line the banks.
 It was here that French history was made and Kings and Queen planned their campaigns and plotted their futures.
 Its riches include the attractive towns and château of Blois with its amazing sound and light show in the courtyard, the massive, impressive Chambord and charming Amboise where Leonardo da Vinci spent the last years of his life at Clos-Lucé.
 It’s also another great area for gardens.